anmolecule/DAMQT/README.md

 4. If you get an error in above command stating glxinfo not installed, please install mesa-utils

 ```
-sudo apt-get install mesa-utils
+sudo apt-get install pkg-config mesa-utils libglu1-mesa-dev freeglut3-dev mesa-common-dev
+sudo apt-get install libglew-dev libglfw3-dev libglm-dev
+sudo apt-get install libao-dev libmpg123-dev
 ```

-Check step 3 again to verify the version of OpenGL.
-OpenGL 3.3 or higher is required and most machines with a dedicated GPU from AMD or NVIDIA support OpenGL 3.3 and above as long as this GPU was released within the last 4-5 years.
-If the GPU is 5 or more years old, there is a possibility that it does not support OpenGL 3.3.
-In this case you will need to check the specifications for your GPU model on the manufacturer’s website.
-If you are limited by the version of OpenGL, DAMQT 3D viewer may not work properly.
-You can still make use of other functionalities.

-5. Install freeglut
+5. Check step 3 again to verify the version of OpenGL.
+If you still don't see OpenGL version >= 3.3 and you are sure that your driver supports OpenGL > 3.3 then

 ```
-sudo apt-get install freeglut3 freeglut3-dev libglew-dev
+echo 'export MESA_GL_VERSION_OVERRIDE=3.3' >> ~/.bashrc
 ```

 6. If you want to use parallel version of package